We’re Here for You! Coronavirus (COVID-19) Updates

 At CMH, our goal is to reduce hospital readmissions to less than 10%.
 A recent data analysis found that congestive heart failure, COPD and diabetes are our top readmission diagnoses.
 That led us to prioritize several steps to decrease readmissions, including increasing targeted patient education, setting up clinical pathways to produce more successful hospital stays and increasing family involvement in discharge planning and education.
 We’re developing clinical pathways focused on diagnosis, patient education, nutrition and the importance of follow-up treatment.
 We’re also exploring the possibility of developing clinics to encourage follow-up visits within 72 hours of discharge.

-Bringing Perspective to Hospital Readmissions: Michelle Smith, R.N., MHA, BSHCA, System Manager, Care Management
+Bringing Perspective to Hospital Readmissions: Care Management

 Some hospital readmissions are avoidable, and others aren’t.
 To increase patient satisfaction, CMH and our communities must work as a team to ensure patients leave the hospital understanding their instructions for continuing care at home.
 Educating the community about the importance of avoiding readmissions is important to decrease healthcare costs for all.